SamiKhaji/Portfolio/README.md

 - **Styling:** CSS, Bootstrap
 - **Hosting:** GitHub Pages

+🚀 Steps to Run Your Project
+To view the project, simply visit the hosted link:[Visit My Portfolio](https://samikhaji.github.io/Portfolio/)

 ## 📬 Connect With Me
 I’d love to hear from you!
 Visit the **Contact** section on the website to reach out or connect with me.